-Page 1 of 10

-Printed copies are for reference only.
-Please refer to the electronic copy for the latest version.

-6.5.
+- 6.5.
 A request for retroactive authorization must be submitted no later than seven calendar days beginning the day after the lab draw is performed per TMPPM

-- 7. Whole genome sequencing (code 81415) requires preauthorization on a case-by-case basis. - 8.
-Trio Whole exome sequencing (WES procedure code 81416) is not a benefit as Texas Children's Health Plan does not cover genetic testing involving non-Texas Children's Health Plan members even when it will provide genetic information for a TCHP member. - 9.
-Utilization Management professionals will utilize the most recent available version of InterQual criteria for genetic testing to establish medical necessity when applicable. - 10.
-In cases where the clinical reason for the genetic testing is not clearly stated in the Interqual criteria, TCHP considers the following as indications for medically necessary genetic testing:
+- 7. Whole genome sequencing (code 81415) requires preauthorization on a case-by-case basis.

+- 8. Texas Children's Health Plan does not cover genetic testing involving non-Texas Children's Health Plan members even when it will provide genetic information for a TCHP member.
+This includes but is not limited to:

+- 8.1 Trio Whole exome sequencing (WES procedure code 81416)

+- 9. Utilization Management professionals will utilize the most recent available version of InterQual criteria for genetic testing to establish medical necessity when applicable.

+- 10. TCHP considers the following as indications for medically necessary genetic testing:

-10.1.Preconception or prenatal carrier screening recommended by the American College of Obstetricians and Gynecologists (ACOG)
+- 10.1.
+Preconception or prenatal carrier screening recommended by the American College of Obstetricians and Gynecologists (ACOG):

-10.1.2.
-A request for retroactive authorization must be submitted no later than seven calendar days beginning the day after the lab draw is performed

-10.1.3 Preconception or prenatal carrier screening for cystic fibrosis and spinal muscular atrophy does not require prior authorization and is a benefit once per lifetime of the member

-10.1.4.
+- 10.1.1 Spinal Muscular Atrophy, Cystic Fibrosis, Hemoglobinopathies, Fragile X syndrome, Genetic Conditions in Individuals of Eastern and Central European Jewish Descent, and Tay-Sachs Disease

+- 10.1.2.
 Preconception or prenatal carrier screening for couples of Ashkenazi Jewish ancestry with a panel of genetic tests as recommended by the American College of Medical Genetics (ACMG) and American College of Obstetricians and Gynecologists (ACOG)

-10.1.4.1.
+- 10.1.2.1.
 The panel should include:

-- 10.1.4.1.
-Tay Sachs disease
+- 10.1.2.1.
+Tay-Sachs disease

-- 10.1.4.2.
+- 10.1.2.2.
 Canavan disease

-- 10.1.4.3.
+- 10.1.2.3.
 Cystic fibrosis

-- 10.1.4.4.
+- 10.1.2.4.
 Familial dysautonomia

-- 10.1.4.5.
+- 10.1.2.5.
 Bloom syndrome

-- 10.1.4.6.
+- 10.1.2.6.
 Familial Hyperinsulinism,

-- 10.1.4.7.
+- 10.1.2.7.
 Niemann-Pick disease

-- 10.1.4.8.
+- 10.1.2.8.
 Usher Syndrome

-- 10.1.4.9.
+- 10.1.2.9.
 Mucolipidosis IV

-- 10.1.4.10 Fanconi anemia
+- 10.1.2.10.
+Fanconi anemia

-- 10.1.4.11 Gaucher Disease
+- 10.1.2.11.
+Gaucher Disease

-- 10.1.4.12 Glycogen Storage Disease type I
+- 10.1.2.12.
+Glycogen Storage Disease type I

-- 10.1.4.13 Joubert Syndrome
+- 10.1.2.13.
+Joubert Syndrome

-- 10.1.4.14 Maple Syrup Urine Disease
+- 10.1.2.14.
+Maple Syrup Urine Disease

-10.2.
-Genetic testing of the individual's genome for inherited diseases is considered medically necessary when the following criteria are met:

-GUIDELINE

-10.2.1.
-The individual for whom the test is requested:
+- 10.1.3 Preconception or prenatal carrier screening for cystic fibrosis and spinal muscular atrophy does not require prior authorization and is a benefit once per lifetime of the member - 10.1.4.
+A request for retroactive authorization must be submitted no later than seven calendar days beginning the day after the lab draw is performed - 10.2.
+Genetic testing of the individual's genome for inherited diseases is considered medically necessary when the following criteria are met: - 10.2.1.
+The individual for whom the test is requested: - 1.
+Is asymptomatic but is judged to be at significant risk, as determined by the likelihood of future disease and burden of suffering, for a genetic disease (for example, based on family history); Or - 2.
+Is currently symptomatic with suspicion of a known genetic disease; AND - 10.2.2.
+All of the following criteria apply: - 10.2.2.1.
+A specific mutation, or set of mutations, has been established in the scientific literature to be reliably associated with the disease; AND - 10.2.2.4.
+Results of the genetic test, whether affirmative or negative, will impact the clinical management (predictive, diagnostic, prognostic or therapeutic) of the Individual.
+For example, genetic test results will guide treatment decisions, surveillance recommendations or preventive strategies; AND - 10.2.2.5.
+The findings of the genetic test will likely result in an anticipated improvement in net health outcomes; that is, the expected health benefits of the interventions outweigh any harmful effects (medical or psychological) of the intervention;

+AND